israelperez/heroquest/soundboard/README.md

     current_press = pressed
 ```

-## Ready to use
+## 5. Ready to use

 Your soundboard is now ready to use how ever you want to.
 You'll notice pressing the button a second time will stop playback of that sample of the same layer.
 Pressing a new button will interrupt the currently playing sample of the same layer.
-Files starting with bgm\_ will play on one layer and all other files on another.
+Files starting with "bgm_" will play on one layer and all other files on another.

-## Assembling the Portable solution
+## 6. 3D Printing and Assembling the Portable solution

+I have designed and craeted a housig frame that neatly packages all the parts of this project.
+You do not need it to enjoy the soundboard but its saves room and mess on a table top.

+You will need:
+- All parts 3d printed.
+Make sure you test fit the parts before you begin assmebly.
+Ensure the tabs fit correctly, you may need to remove material from the tabs due to elephants’ foot or inaccuracies in your printer.
-This frame uses 8x M3x6mm screws and 2x M3x16mm screws.
+- 8x M3x6mm screws
+- 2x M3x16mm screws.
-you will also need zip ties no wider than 4mm.
+- Zip ties no wider than 4mm.
 Once you print all the parts, test fit the parts, you may need to remove material from the tabs due to elephants’ foot or inaccuracies in your printer.

 Assemble in the following order.
 (Images to come soon)

 1. Combine the **speaker mount** to the **battery mount** with 2x M3x6mm screws.
 2. Now combine **side B** using another 2 M3x6mm screws.
-3. now add the part **cable tidy** with 1x M3x6mm screw. at this stage you can attach the speakers and start wiring, use the protrusions the wrap the wires. leave enough slack to be able to remove the speakers if need be.
+3. Now add the part **cable tidy** with 1x M3x6mm screw.
+At this stage you can attach the speakers and start wiring, use the protrusions and wrap the wires. leave enough slack to be able to remove the speakers if need be.
 The side part has a part where you can zip tie the volume control to it.
 Ensure the volume dial is facing upwards.
-Continue to wrap the cable using zip ties as need be. leave enough slack on the other end to be able to plug the cables into the device and power bank.
+Continue to wrap the cable using zip ties as need be.
+Leave enough slack on the other end to be able to plug the cables into the device and power bank.
 4. Now add **side A** with 2 more M3x6mm screws.
-5. time to prepare the NeoTrellis. remove the 2 side screws if you fully assembled it. use these holes and the 2x M3x16mm screws to attach it to **M4 mount**. there is also a hole for a zip tie so you can pass the 3.5mm audio jack and micro usb through.
-I didn’t tighten its but kept it as s lose loop.
+5. Now its time to prepare the NeoTrellis.
+Remove the 2 black M3x12mm screws on the sides if you fully assembled the NeoTrellis M4 Enclosure kit.
+Use these holes and the 2x M3x16mm screws to attach it to the **M4 mount**.
+There is also a hole for a zip tie so you can pass the 3.5mm audio jack and micro usb through.
+I didn’t tighten it but kept it as a loose loop.
-6. Finally push the **M4 mount** with the NeoTrellis into the sides making sure the ports are on the speaker side.
+6. Finally push the **M4 mount** with the NeoTrellis into the sides and into the tab holes.